Gabriella Izzo: Early years

 Izzo began learning to skate when she was eight or nine years old.
 Her first figure skating coach was Suna Murray.

 At the 2018 U.S. Junior Championships, Izzo would finish sixth.
 That same year, she made her international junior debut at the 2018 International Challenge Cup, where she finished fourth.

-2018–19 season
+2018–19 season: U.S. junior national title

 Prior to the season, Izzo switched coaches and began training at the Mitchell Johansson Method Training Center in Revere, Massachusetts under coaches, Mark Mitchell and Peter Johansson.

 She made her ISU Junior Grand Prix (JGP) debut in autumn 2018, placing sixth at 2018 JGP Canada and ninth at 2018 JGP Slovenia.
 In January, she won the junior ladies title at the 2019 U.S. Championships.

 In March, Izzo made her senior international debut at the 2019 Egna Spring Trophy, where she won the gold medal.

 2019–20 season

 Beginning her season on the 2019–20 ISU Junior Grand Prix circuit, Izzo placed eighth in 2019 JGP Croatia and ninth in 2019 JGP Latvia.
 In November, she won bronze at a senior international, the 2019 CS Asian Open Figure Skating Trophy in China.

 In January, making her senior national debut, she finished ninth at the 2020 U.S. Championships in Greensboro, North Carolina.
 Following the event, she underwent surgery for a torn labrum in her left shoulder.
 Due to the operation and pandemic-related rink closures, she was off the ice from around mid-January to June.